 Contact: Lisa Sollie

-MERIDIAN, Miss.—Five spring graduates at Mississippi State University-Meridian are being recognized as outstanding students for the Spring 2020 semester.
-They are among 110 students who are receiving diplomas, including 31 honor graduates, nine Riley Scholars and four Stephen D. Lee Scholars.
+MERIDIAN, Miss.—Five graduates at Mississippi State University-Meridian are being recognized as outstanding students for spring 2021 at commencement ceremonies to be held Monday [May 3] at 11 a.m. at the MSU Riley Center.
+They are among 116 students who are receiving diplomas, including 28 honor graduates, 10 Riley Scholars and three Stephen D. Lee Scholars.

 The honorees include: